samiyamohammed/tutoring_platform/frontend/web/README.md

 | `/admin/payments` | Manage payment transactions | [Go to Payments](http://localhost:3000/admin/payments) |
 | `/admin/settings` | Platform settings | [Go to Settings](http://localhost:3000/admin/settings) |

+## 💳 Payment Integration

+EduConnect uses Chapa for payment processing, a secure payment gateway that supports multiple payment methods in Ethiopia and across Africa.

+### Payment Flow

+1. **Initialization**: When a student enrolls in a course, the application initializes a payment transaction with Chapa.
+2. **Checkout**: The student is presented with a secure checkout page where they can enter their payment details.
+3. **Verification**: After payment, Chapa sends a verification callback to confirm the transaction status.
+4. **Completion**: The student is redirected to a success or failure page based on the payment outcome.

+### Available Payment Methods

+- Credit/Debit Cards
+- Mobile Money (Telebirr)
+- Bank Transfers
+- Other local payment methods supported by Chapa

+### Implementation Details

+- Server-side API routes handle secure communication with Chapa's API
+- Client-side components provide a seamless checkout experience
+- Webhook handlers process payment confirmations
+- Transaction history is maintained for both students and tutors

 ## 🛠️ Tech Stack

 - **Frontend**: Next.js, React, TypeScript